 8) The umpire is chosen from the batting team.

-The umpire will be a player from the batting team because he’ll be sitting on the sidelines and when it’s his turn to bat, someone else will replace him!
+The umpire will be a player from the batting team because he’ll be sitting on the sidelines.
+When it’s his turn to bat, someone else will replace him!

 9) The last batsman will play without a non-striker batsman.

-The last man gets to bat without assistance from the other non-striker batsman because we can they can make up their own rules.
+The last man gets to bat without assistance from the other non-striker batsman.
+Because hey… we can make up their own rules.

 10) The team with the extra player will have to lend him to play fielding for the other team!

-The extra player in the team, usually the worst player will be asked to play for both teams because then the powers of both the team will be equal.
+The extra player in the team, usually the worst player will be asked to play for both teams.
+Obviously because then the powers of both the team will be equal.

 All is fair in love and war!
 And this is war!
 And for the love of Gully cricket, all rules made up stand true in our hearts!